paritytech/subxt/RELEASING.md

 4. Bump the crate version in `Cargo.toml` to whatever was decided in step 2 for `subxt-codegen`, `subxt-macro`, `subxt` and `subxt-cli`.

-5. Update `CHANGELOG.md` to reflect the difference between this release and last.
+5. Update `CHANGELOG.md` to reflect the difference between this release and the last.
 If you're unsure of what to add, check with the Tools team.
 See the `CHANGELOG.md` file for details of the format it follows.

     Any [closed PRs](https://github.com/paritytech/subxt/pulls?q=is%3Apr+is%3Aclosed) between the last release and